Darko-Martinovic/SimpleTalkMongoDb/README.md

 Class Name                                       | Description
 -------------------------------------------------|---------------------------------------------------------------------------------
 Explain                                          | Shows how to get the query plan from the code.
-FilterHeader                                     | Shows various way to query MongoDB documents.
+FilterDetails                                    | Shows how to query for a documement nested in an array FilterForNullOrMissingFields                     | Shows hot wo query for Null or Missing Fields FilterHeader                                     | Shows various way to query MongoDB documents.
-FilterDetails                                    | Shows how to query for a documement nested in an array FindWithCursor                                   | Shows how to use cursors
+FindWithCursor                                   | Shows how to use cursors

 ## :white_check_mark: Loaders